alexsabr/AS_Booksynthetized/networking.md

 A solution for effective load shedding is for the devices exploiting the network to mark packets as important or non-important.

 ### Quality of Service
+Applications (and people) require more guarantees  than just best effort.
+Quality of Service englobes defining and meeting demands.
+There is
+- Reliability of the data being received is also the one being sent
+- Delay between data being sent and received
+- jig intempestive viariation of the delay
+- Bandwidth requirements

+How does the network layer manages when multiple packets from different emitters must follow the same route ?
+This is a scheduling problem.
+Multiple scheduling solutions exists,one of them is the fair queuing, where the date of arrival, the expected lifetime and the size of the packet are taken into account to choose when a packet should be sent.

 ### Network Inter-connection
 ### MPLS , connection-full routing